 Chapter 5, verses 2-8, appear to describe a time when Christ comes to the door, and while the "beloved's" heart is awake, she is found sleeping, and by the time she answers the door her "lover had left; he was gone" (5:6).
 Her heart sank at his departure.
 In Revelation 3, Jesus is pictured as standing at the door and knocking.
 In the context, Jesus tells believers not to be "lukewarm" … He says, "Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with him, and he with me" (Revelation 3:20).
 Only those who are moved by the Spirit will "open the door" of their hearts and receive Jesus Christ.

 As those who know that we are "beloved," there can be those times when spiritual apathy can creep in and it is as though we are asleep.
-In moments like that the best thing that can happen is that God will give us a "wake-up call."
 I think of Jesus' parable of the ten virgins in Matthew 25.
 They take their lamps and go out to wait for the bridegroom.
 Five of them take extra oil with them, the other five don't.
 The bridegroom was a long time coming and they all became drowsy and fell asleep.
 Finally, at midnight the cry rang out, "Here's the bridegroom!"
 (Matthew 25:6).
 The five virgins who had extra oil trimmed their lamps and filled them with oil, prepared to meet the bridegroom.
 But the other five were not prepared and missed the wedding banquet.

 How like so much of the human race!
-People spend days, weeks, months preparing for weddings, and yet remain unprepared to meet the Bridegroom when He comes.
+Most remain unprepared to meet the Bridegroom when He comes.
 They do not know God's love in Christ and have no "desire" within them for Him.
-How many in the church are "asleep," not caring if Jesus returns or not, simply claiming to be a Christian and offering the least they can and still soothe their conscience that it is enough, that if "something" should happen, they'll go to heaven??
-And really, what do they care, except that if there is a hell, they don't want to go there!
+How many in the church are "asleep," not caring if Jesus returns or not, simply claiming to be Christians and offering the least they can and still soothe their conscience that it is enough, that if "something" should happen, they'll go to heaven??
 These have no love for Jesus Christ, the Bridegroom of the Church, the "Lover" of those who truly believe, who have been born again by His Spirit.

 Reading these chapters is a reminder of the longing, the desire that we as believers must have for our Savior.
 Where is that longing as people think only of this life and cling to it as if there was nothing more to hope for?
 Near the end of his life the Apostle Paul wrote to Timothy: "I have fought the good fight, I have finished the race, I have kept the faith.
 Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day - and not only to me, but also to all who have longed for His appearing" (II Timothy 4:7-8).
 Doesn't that sound like the longing expressed in these chapters of Solomon's "Song of Songs"?